-The BCA Tracker DTS was discontinued in 2018.
+The BCA Tracker DTS was released in 1997 and discontinued in 2018.

 (Note that BCA increased the recommended search strip width of the Tracker DTS, from 20 meters to 40 meters, during 2010.
 The 2010/11 Tracker DTS user manual mentions both 20 and 40 meters, but the manufacture has informed me that they now consider the recommended width to be 40 meters.
 I'd stay closer to 20 meters.)

 Searching: Intuitive blinking lights indicate the direction and the DTS senses changes in direction quickly.
 If you get off-course by a few degrees, the lights promptly indicate the new direction.